Why is My Dog Throwing Up Yellow?

-Is your dog vomiting yellow foam?
-Vomiting in dogs is a a common problem which will naturally result in worry for any dog owner.
+Is your dog vomiting yellow liquid?
+Vomiting in dogs is a common problem which will naturally result in worry for any dog guardian.
+When the vomit is yellow with a foam, mucus or watery consistency, it is particularly concerning.
 Dog vomiting can be linked to poisoning, indigestion, enteritis and more.
-Treating this vomiting accordingly requires a professional diagnosis.
+Since vomiting is a symptom of many diseases, our veterinarian will need as much information as possible to achieve a diagnosis.

 - Allergies or food intolerances

-If your dog vomits yellow, this is an indication that your dog has already vomited several times.
+If your dog vomits watery yellow liquid, this is an indication your dog has already vomited several times.
 This yellow liquid is often identified as stomach bile, a fluid that secretes from the gallbladder to assist digestion within the stomach.

 Bile may vary in color between yellow, green or brown.
-If your dog is vomiting yellow foam or yellow mucus, we can gather that this liquid is in fact, bile.
-For more, we recommend reading our article where we answer the question, ‘‘Why does my dog vomit bile?’’
+If your dog is vomiting yellow foam or yellow mucus, it is likely either bile or has some bile content.
+For more information, we recommend reading our article on why dogs vomit bile.

 Dog throwing up yellow foam and diarrhea

-It’s common for yellow vomiting in dogs to be accompanied by diarrhea.
-The most common cause of dog vomiting yellow and diarrhea is acute infectious enteritis which can trigger the release of unhealthy bacteria or the canine parvovirus.
-This is especially common in the case of an unvaccinated puppies.
-For more, read our article about entiritis in dogs.
+The most common cause of dog vomiting yellow and having diarrhea at the same time is acute infectious enteritis.
+This can be triggered by the presence of certain bacteria or the canine parvovirus.
+This is especially common in the case of unvaccinated puppies.
+For related information, read our article about entiritis in dogs.

 Why is my dog throwing up yellow mucus?